dcos/metronome/README.md

 command launches Metronome on Mesos in *local mode*.

     sbt run

-If you want to run Metronome against real mesos cluster, you can use the following command.
+If you want to run Metronome against a real Mesos cluster, you can use the following command.

     ./run.sh